Search Results for

 TinyCLR OS

-TinyCLR OS provides a way to program the SITCore in C# or Visual Basic from the Microsoft Visual Studio integrated development environment.
+TinyCLR OS provides a way to program the SITCore in C# from the Microsoft Visual Studio integrated development environment.
 To get started you must first install the firmware on the SITCore (instructions below) and then go to the TinyCLR Getting Started page for instructions.

 Loading the Firmware